mbloch/mapshaper-proj/README.md

 # WGS84 is assumed if a source definition is not given
 var obj = proj(<dest definition>);

-# a shortcut for translating for translating a single point
+# a shortcut for translating a single point
 # <point> is an [x, y] array or an object with x and y properties
 var xy = proj([<source definition>,] dest definition, <point>);
 ```